-Office Hours: I am on leave this semester (spring 2015).
-I am available by e-mail, though.
+Office Hours: MW 12-1.
+I am also available by e-mail.
 Please feel free to contact me.

 Telephone: 562 985 5948

 Howdy, folks.
 I am a Professor of Science Education.
 Before coming to CSULB in 1995 I taught in the Science Education Center at the University of Iowa--where I received my Ph.D. (in Science Education) in 1991.
 I also have a master's degree in Biology, taught high school Chemistry in Haverford, PA, and briefly taught Physical Science in Iowa City.